-ARKit-enabled devices are any iPhone or iPad running iOS 11 that have the Apple A9, A10, or A11 processor; these devices are required to run the advanced Metal graphics.
+ARKit-enabled devices are any iPhone or iPad running iOS 11 or later that have the Apple A9, A10, A11, or later processor; these devices are required to run the advanced Metal graphics.
 At launch, most of the apps that support ARKit are in the games category; as more developers work with AR, we will see an increase in the number of useful apps.

 - Egg, Inc. (Free): A farming game that lets you see your farm laid out on a table or floor.

 - Thomas & Friends Minis (Free): In this game you can lay out a virtual train set on the floor.

 - Splitter Critters ($2.99): In this game you can explore a fully playable version of the game overlaid on the floor.

 - Overstock.com (Free): Place life-size 3D furniture models in a room to see how they will look; you can even walk around it to get a sense of scale.